-- 2.11 The Chief Executive and directors have authority to let contracts subject to authorisation of expenditure in accordance with the financial procedure rules. - 2.12 The Chief Executive and directors will oversee the management of any direct service organisation which delivers a function which is the responsibility of the Executive. - 2.13 The Chief Executive and directors will manage services within approved budgets according to financial procedure rules and personnel policies, including approving and monitoring service objectives and targets. - 2.14 The Chief Executive and directors will monitor service objectives and targets, programmes and strategies. - 2.15 The Chief Executive or directors will make decisions on whether to fill vacant officer positions. - 2.16 The Chief Executive and directors will be responsible for absence issues under the council's attendance management guidelines. - 2.17 The Chief Executive or relevant director will approve job descriptions and person specifications for employees below director level. - 2.18 The Chief Executive or relevant director is authorised to sign notices and other documents in relation to personnel issues. - 2.19 The Chief Executive, directors and Head of Finance will monitor the council's capital and revenue budgets and approve overspends, virements and supplementary budgets in accordance with financial procedure rules. - Chief Executive / Head of Paid Service - 3.1 The Chief Executive holds the statutory designation of Head of Paid Service (see part 1, paragraph 10.1), Returning Officer (or Deputy Returning Officer where relevant), Electoral Registration Officer and District Emergency Planning Officer.
+- 2.11 The Chief Executive and directors have authority to let contracts subject to authorisation of expenditure in accordance with the financial procedure rules. - 2.12 The Chief Executive and directors will oversee the management of any direct service organisation which delivers a function which is the responsibility of the Executive. - 2.13 The Chief Executive and directors will manage services within approved budgets according to financial procedure rules and personnel policies, including approving and monitoring service objectives and targets. - 2.14 The Chief Executive and directors will monitor service objectives and targets, programmes and strategies. - 2.15 The Chief Executive or directors will make decisions on whether to fill vacant officer positions. - 2.16 The Chief Executive and directors will be responsible for absence issues under the council's attendance management guidelines. - 2.17 The Chief Executive or relevant director will approve job descriptions and person specifications for employees below director level. - 2.18 The Chief Executive or relevant director is authorised to sign notices and other documents in relation to personnel issues. - 2.19 The Chief Executive, directors and Head of Finance will monitor the council's capital and revenue budgets and approve overspends, virements and supplementary budgets in accordance with financial procedure rules. - 2.20 The Strategic Leadership Team will have delegated authority to approve acquisition and disposals in accordance with the financial procedure rules. - 3.
+Chief Executive / Head of Paid Service - 3.1 The Chief Executive holds the statutory designation of Head of Paid Service (see part 1, paragraph 10.1), Returning Officer (or Deputy Returning Officer where relevant), Electoral Registration Officer and District Emergency Planning Officer.
 The Chief Executive is responsible for the overall corporate management and operational responsibility including management responsibility for officers, relationships with members, external communications, emergency planning, crime & disorder and local elections. - 3.2 The Chief Executive has delegated authority to: